-Dr. Cederbaum has been providing care for families in the Seattle area for over 30 years, and children’s dentistry is an important part of our practice.
+Dr. Cederbaum has been providing care for families in the Seattle area for over 30 years, and pediatric dentistry is an important part of our practice.
 We enjoy the energy and enthusiasm that your children bring to our office.

 It’s essential for kids to receive the appropriate treatment and learn good dental habits early to ensure a lifetime of healthy smiles.
 Dr. Cederbaum has a friendly and relaxed manner that children and adolescents really appreciate.

 For patients of all ages, effective dental care is largely a matter of prevention and early detection.
 The best way to keep your child’s smile healthy is for them to brush and floss daily and visit Dr. Cederbaum’s office for regular checkups to prevent the growth of plaque and tartar.

 It’s also important for Dr. Cederbaum to monitor the progress of your child’s teeth as they develop.
 It’s often assumed that primary teeth aren’t essential for dental development because they will eventually fall out and be replaced by permanent teeth, but this simply isn’t the case.
 Primary teeth have been referred to as “nature’s braces” because they create the pathway where the permanent teeth will grow in.

 A key part of your child’s visit is the counseling you and your child will receive on the importance of properly caring for their teeth.
 It’s crucial for your child to develop the right habits early to protect their smile.

 In addition to practicing effective home care every day, it’s also important to develop healthy nutritional habits.
 That means eating a balanced diet which provides essential minerals to support tooth development and limiting your child’s intake of sugary foods and drinks as much as possible.

 Taking care of your child’s smile is an important investment in their overall health.